-- Insurance risk overall, a reduction in insurance risk capital which is mainly driven by the new GIP reinsurance; - Market risk overall, there was an increase in market risk over the period mainly driven by a recalibration of the interest rate stresses; - Credit risk a reduction in credit risk capital which was driven by the new GIP reinsurance treaties and increased use of Total Return Swaps; and - Risk Diversification a small increase in the benefit from risk diversification, which is driven by changes in the undiversified risk capital.
+- Insurance risk overall, an increase in insurance risk capital due to capital strain from new policies sold and renewals of existing business; - Market risk overall, there was an increase in market risk over the period primarily caused by market movements and the level of investments; - Credit risk an increase in credit risk capital mainly due to an increase in the level of corporate bonds held; and - Risk Diversification an increase in the benefit from risk diversification, which is driven by changes in the undiversified risk capital.

-Over the reporting period, there was a reduction in the MCR which is in line with the reduction in SCR because of the restriction applied to the MCR.
+Over the reporting period, there was an increase in the MCR which is in line with the increase in the SCR because of the restriction applied to the MCR.